Who We Are

-He has acted for many international clients setting up operations in Australia, advising about the Australian operations and assisting with the expansion of the business in Australia and in using Australia as a base for expansion into Asia.
-His clients include businesses in the manufacturing, tourism, aged care and resources industries, as well as acting for professional services operations including medical practitioners.
+He has acted for many international clients setting up operations in Australia, advising about Australian operations, assisting with the expansion of the business in Australia and in using Australia as a base for expansion into Asia.
+His clients include businesses in the manufacturing, tourism, aged care and resources industries, as well as professional services operations including medical practitioners.

 Robin’s expertise includes corporate governance and corporate structuring.
 He has been a member of the Management Committee, and now Board, of QPASTT since 2010.